ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 var ordersDb = sql.AddDatabase("WebDevWorkshopOrders", "WebDevWorkshop.Orders");
 ```

-Now that you have 2 databases, you can add a reference to the new one from the __webdevworkshop-services-orders__ resource.
+Now that you have two databases, you can add a reference to the new one from the __webdevworkshop-services-orders__ resource.

 ```csharp
 builder.AddProject<Projects.WebDevWorkshop_Services_Orders>("webdevworkshop-services-orders")